 How do I make copies?

-You should ask Mindy Chang (firstname.lastname@example.org) for the copy code that is to be used for each class to make copies of needed documents.
+A copy code can be used for each class to make copies of needed documents.
 This code works on all copy machines in the Gates building.
 For big copy jobs, it is recommended to use the fastest machine (Gates 169).
 For help with the copy machine or if you notice we're running low on paper, please see Hector Gamez (Gates B18).